Real-Time Operating Systems Education Kit

 Teach your students how operating systems control individual devices, and how to enable the efficient functioning of device networks, especially in real-time environments.
 Given the complex tasks facing today’s computing devices, operating systems must be stable, fast and efficient, particularly given the interaction between devices that recent technologies such as the Internet of Things will bring.

-A full set of lecture slides, ready for use in a typical 10-12-week undergraduate course (full syllabus below)
+- A full set of lecture slides, ready for use in a typical 10-12-week undergraduate course (see full syllabus).

 - Lab manual with solutions for faculty.
 Labs use low cost, powerful hardware boards (donated by partners and subject to availability).

 - License for royalty-free Keil RTX Real-Time OS bundled with Keil MDK development software.

 To produce students who can design and program real-time operating systems on Arm-based platforms and use them to improve their application performance.